Alva Belmont: Personal life

 Alva maneuvered Consuelo into marrying Charles Spencer-Churchill, 9th Duke of Marlborough, on November 6, 1895.
-The marriage was annulled much later, at the Duke's request and Consuelo's assent, in May 1921.
+The marriage was annulled much later, at the Duke's request and with Consuelo's assent, in May 1921.
 The annulment was fully supported by Alva, who testified that she had forced Consuelo into the marriage.
-By this time Consuelo and her mother enjoyed a closer, easier relationship.
-Consuelo married Jacques Balsan, a French aeronautics pioneer.
+By this time, Consuelo and her mother enjoyed a closer, easier relationship.
+Consuelo then married Jacques Balsan, a French aeronautics pioneer.
 William Kissam II became president of the New York Central Railroad Company on his father's death in 1920.
 Harold Stirling graduated from Harvard Law School in 1910, then joined his father at the New York Central Railroad Company.
 He remained the only active representative of the Vanderbilt family in the New York Central Railroad after his brother's death, serving as a director and member of the executive committee until 1954.

 Rise in society

 Balls and dances, the Fifth Avenue chateau

-Determined to bring the Vanderbilt family the social status that she felt it deserved, Vanderbilt christened the Fifth Avenue chateau—placed between 5th Avenue and 52nd Street, occupying a city block—in March 1883 with a masquerade ball for 1000 guests.
-"The New York World speculated that Alva’s party cost [at least] more than a quarter of a million dollars, more than $5 million in today’s dollars," wrote Roark et al in 2020.
+Determined to bring the Vanderbilt family the social status that she felt it deserved, Vanderbilt christened the Fifth Avenue chateau–situated at the intersection of 5th Avenue and 57th through 58th Street, occupying an entire city block—in March 1883 with a costume ball for 1000 guests.
+"The New York World speculated that Alva's party cost [at least] more than a quarter of a million dollars, more than $5 million in today's dollars," wrote Roark et al. in 2020.

 An oft-repeated story tells that Vanderbilt felt she had been snubbed by Caroline Astor, queen of "The 400" elite of New York society, so she purposely neglected to send an invitation to her housewarming ball, a dress ball of about 750 guests, to Astor's popular daughter, Carrie.
 Supposedly, this forced Astor to come calling, in order to secure an invitation to the ball for her daughter.

-Astor did in fact pay a social call on Vanderbilt and she and her daughter were guests at the ball, effectively giving the Vanderbilt family society's official acceptance (Vanderbilt and Astor were observed at the ball in animated conversation).
+Astor did, in fact, pay a social call on Vanderbilt, and she and her daughter were guests at the ball, effectively bestowing on the Vanderbilt family society's official acceptance.
+Vanderbilt and Astor were observed at the ball in animated conversation.
 "We have no right to exclude those whom this great country has brought forward," Astor conceded, "The time has come for the Vanderbilts."

 Triumphant, Alva dressed as a venetian noble to the ball, but her sister-in-law Alice outdid her, in a costume highlighting a then brand-new invention: the electric light.
-Her white satin evening dress, since named the Electric Light dress, was studded with glass beads in a lightning bolt pattern and caused a stir in the press.
+Her white satin evening dress, since named the Electric Light dress, was wired for electric current, studded with glass beads in a lightning-bolt pattern, and caused a stir in the press.

-The chief effect of the ball was to raise the bar on society entertainments in New York to heights of extravagance and expense that had not been previously seen.
+The ball served as a catalyst to raise the bar on society entertainments in New York to heights of extravagance and expense that had not been previously seen.